Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 - Name two methods of birth control.

-Answer: There are a myriad of answers for this one — the pill, patch, ring, IUD, and the implant are some effective forms of contraception!
+Answer: There is a myriad of answers for this one — the pill, patch, ring, IUD, and implant are some effective forms of contraception!
 Others include the shot, the diaphragm, and sterilization.
 At Pandia Health we provide FREE delivery of the birth control pill, patch, and ring!
-We carry ALL generic and name brand birth control.
+We carry ALL generic and name-brand birth control.

 - How many days after a contraceptive failure can emergency contraception be used?